briandweber/module3-project-gamma/README.md

 You can't find this in GitLab until after you've done a deploy but you can figure it out yourself from your GitLab project URL.

-If this is your project URL
+If this is your project URL:

 https://gitlab.com/GROUP_NAME/PROJECT_NAME